Jean de La Fontaine Fables, 239 Timeless Short Stories With Morals

 Ready to Read The Fontaine Fables?

-If you have never read La Fontaine’s fables, or have not revisited them since you were young, they are worth an afternoon of your time.
-Start with the first collection.
+If you have never really read La Fontaine, or only met him in schoolbooks, it is worth giving an afternoon to the first collection.
 The Crow and the Fox takes two minutes.
-The Grasshopper and the Ant takes three.
-By the time you reach the Oak and the Reed you will understand what all the fuss is about.
+The Grasshopper and the Ant maybe three.
+By the time you reach The Oak and the Reed, you will see why these little stories have never gone away.

 I have linked to a complete edition below.
-What looks like a quick read has a way of turning into something you sit with far longer than you planned.
-These are short stories with moral you won’t easily forget.
+What looks like a quick read has a way of turning into something you sit with much longer than you planned.
+These are short moral tales that are hard to forget once they land.

 Jean de la Fontaine